Artcofe/xterm-console/README.md

 # Notes

-1. Look for comments starting with "DD:" (design decision) to check o
+1. Look for comments starting with "DD:" (design decision) to check out the details of the